Psychoanalytic Film Theory: Definition and Key Concepts

 Genre Theory in Film: How Genres Organize Expectation and Meaning

-Reading Time: 12 minutesOverview Genre theory is a way of analyzing film that treats genre as a working system, not a label placed on a finished movie.
-The approach asks how a film uses genre conventions to guide the spectator’s expectations scene by scene, then uses those expectations to create suspense, comedy, emotion, or surprise (Neale 2000; Altman… Continue reading Genre Theory in Film: How Genres Organize Expectation and Meaning
+Reading Time: 13 minutesOverview Genre theory is a way of analyzing film that treats genre as a working system, not a label placed on a finished movie.
+Its key thinkers include Rick Altman, whose semantic/syntactic approach reframed genre as a dynamic system, and Steve Neale, who stressed genre as a process shaped by industry and audience expectation.
+The… Continue reading Genre Theory in Film: How Genres Organize Expectation and Meaning

 Affect Theory in Film: Definition, Method, and Examples

 Reading Time: 11 minutesOverview Affect theory in film studies is a way of analyzing how a scene creates felt intensity through image and sound.
-The focus is on what happens at the level of sensation and readiness, especially before the scene gives the spectator a stable label through dialogue, plot explanation, or a clear reaction shot.
-The central… Continue reading Affect Theory in Film: Definition, Method, and Examples
+It draws on Gilles Deleuze’s idea of the affection-image, Brian Massumi’s theory of bodily affect, and Steven Shaviro’s work on post-cinematic affect.
+The focus is on what happens at the level of sensation and… Continue reading Affect Theory in Film: Definition, Method, and Examples